Local Government Reorganisation

 All 7 councils in Cambridgeshire are members of the Cambridgeshire and Peterborough Combined Authority (CPCA) which is responsible for large-scale strategic projects that are important to the whole region, like transport, housing, regeneration and skills.

 County councils provide services that cover the whole county such as education, roads maintenance and adult social care.
-District councils are smaller and provide local services including rubbish collection, planning, homelessness support and environmental health.
+District and city councils are smaller and provide local services including rubbish collection, planning, homelessness support and environmental health.

 What this means for East Cambridgeshire